andrewwkimm/RAWG-Data-Pipeline/README.md

 $ poetry install
 ```

 Set the environment variable for the API key in the terminal.
 You'll have to register in RAWG's site [here](https://rawg.io/apidocs).
+Do the same for the service account key after making an account with GCP.

 ```
 $ export API_KEY="enter-your-key-here"
+$ export SERVICE_KEY="gcp-service-key.json"
 ```

 Build out the infrastructure for Google Cloud Platform using Terraform.
 See [here](https://developer.hashicorp.com/terraform/downloads) for how to download based on your machine (I am using Debian).